nigelhorne/ged2site/README.md

 The dynamic site contains more data visualisation such as trend analysis, time-lapse views and heatmaps in a visually appealing way.

-If you decide to use the static site, just copy files in the static-site directory to your web-server.
+If you use the static site, copy files in the static-site directory to your web server.

 If you decide to use the dynamic site first create a $hostname.com file in the conf directory (use default as a template),